Discover the Shipwrecks of Homebush Bay

 The SS Mortlake Bank shipwreck

-The Mortlake Bank was a steel-hulled steamcollier built in the 1920s in the United Kingdom.
-After decades of service in Australia, it was brought to Homebush Bay for decommissioning.
+This vessel was a steel-hulled steam collier constructed in the 1920s in the United Kingdom.
+After decades of service in Australia, it was eventually brought to Homebush Bay for decommissioning.

-Once you’ve finished exploring the shipwrecks of Homebush Bay, it may be worth also visiting the Brickpit Ring Walk.
-This elevated circular boardwalk above a large pond is quite an amazing sight and offers great district views.
+Once you’ve finished exploring the Homebush Bay shipwrecks, consider visiting the Brickpit Ring Walk.
+This elevated circular boardwalk above a large pond is a unique sight and offers impressive district views.

-Read our guide to the most fascinating hidden places in Sydney to find even more of these unique spots to visit.
+Check out our guide to Sydney’s most fascinating hidden spots to uncover even more unique places worth visiting.

 The shipwrecks of Homebush Bay